 Best Mastercards for: Groceries

-As far as which Mastercards offer the most rewards on groceries, the two that stand out happen to be store credit cards.
+As far as which Mastercards offer the most rewards on groceries, the one that stand out happens to be a store credit card.

-Both the PC Optimum World Elite and Triangle World Elite from Canadian Tire offer an impressive 3% back in rewards at a number of grocery stores and charge no annual fee.
-As World Elite Mastercards, they’re also premium cards with steep income requirements.
-You’ll need to earn $80,000 annually in order for your application to go through successfully.
+The PC Optimum World Elite offers an impressive 3% back in rewards at a number of grocery stores and charge no annual fee.
+As a World Elite Mastercard, it’s also premium cards with steep income requirements.
+You’ll need to earn $80,000 annually (or $150,000 as a household) in order for your application to go through successfully.

 With the PC Optimum World Elite, you’ll earn 30 PC Optimum points (the equivalent of 3%) at Loblaws-owned stores.
 While that obviously includes Loblaws branded-groceries, it also includes several others under the Loblaws umbrella – from No Frills and Fortinos to Real Canadian Superstores, and more.
 Unfortunately, if you use the card at groceries where PC products aren’t sold, like Sobeys or Longo’s, you’ll earn a basic 10 points (1%) per dollar.